-- Data subject to revision - (1) GDP growth rates are annual rates.
-Quarterly unemployment rates are the reported value for the final month of the quarter while annual values represent a twelve-month average. - (2) Treasury rates are an average over the stated period. - (3) Values presented in thousands.
+\ Data subject to revision

+(1) GDP growth rates are annual rates.
+Quarterly unemployment rates are the reported value for the final month of the quarter while annual values represent a twelve-month average.

+(2) Treasury rates are an average over the stated period.

+(3) Values presented in thousands.
 Forecast values represent average monthly employment growth in the respective years.

-The global economy is growing at its fastest pace in decades as COVID-19 vaccinations allow consumers and businesses in an expanding list of countries to return to pre-pandemic levels of economic activity.
-Markets spent the first half of 2021 pricing in better than expected economic data, but investors must now grapple with decelerating growth, albeit from a very high peak.
-GDP is projected to increase by 9.2% quarter-over-quarter in the second quarter of 2021 and 12.8% year-over-year, as the economy is now close to full recovery from the COVID-19 pandemic.
-The labor market has restored almost 16 million of the 21 million jobs lost at the beginning of the pandemic, as measured by non-farm employment, bringing the unemployment rate to 5.9% as of June 2021.
-The economy is projected to have gained 1.70 million jobs in the second quarter of 2021, according to the June 2021 non-farm payroll measurement from the Bureau of Labor Statistics.
+Global growth is slowing from its fastest pace in decades as the Delta variant of COVID-19 disrupts the recovery, governments gradually withdraw stimulus, and policy risks multiply.
+Additionally, while the global economy remains in an early stage of recovery, market valuations across asset classes have risen to or exceeded their peaks from late in the last cycle.
+However, despite these risks, our outlook remains upbeat as economies reopen and more workers return to jobs, allowing companies to ramp up production and restock inventories.
+U.S. GDP is projected to increase by 2.0% (seasonally adjusted annualized rate) in the third quarter of 2021 and 5.7% year-over-year, a lower rate than previous quarters as the economy has now fully recovered from the COVID-19 pandemic.
+The U.S. labor market has restored almost 17.4 million of the 21.0 million jobs lost at the beginning of the pandemic, as measured by non-farm employment, bringing the unemployment rate to 5.1% as of September 30, 2021.
+The economy is projected to gain 1.7 million jobs in the third quarter of 2021, according to the non-farm payroll measurement from the U.S. Bureau of Labor Statistics.

-As of June 30, 2021, the 7-day averages of COVID-19 cases and deaths in the U.S., 13,600 and 270, respectively, are small fractions of January 2021 highs, 256,000 and 3,500, respectively.
-As of June 30, 2021, 177 million American adults have received at least one dose of the COVID-19 vaccine.
+As of September 30, 2021, the 7-day averages of COVID-19 cases and deaths, 111,400 and 1,900, respectively (according to the CDC), have increased due to the spread of the Delta variant.
+However, these numbers are lower than their January 2021 highs, 256,000 and 3,500, decreasing due to increased vaccination rates.
+As of September 30, 2021, 214 million American adults have received at least one dose of the COVID-19 vaccine.
 Mitigation strategies have almost entirely been rolled back in most states, though some strategies remain in place to control the spread of the Delta variant.
 Economic stimulus policies are largely tapped out in the U.S., though the effects of income support provisions in the American Rescue Plan endure in the form of higher savings rates and increased household net worth.
-The Eurozone is set to unleash its coordinated fiscal stimulus shortly, just as the continent pulls back on economic restrictions.